To ask Her Majesty’s Government what progress they are making in rolling out Universal Credit, and what assessment they have made of its impact.

 Obviously, behavioural changes are also very important to track: 86% of people on universal credit are actively looking to increase their hours, compared with just 38% of people on jobseeker’s allowance; and 77% of people on universal credit are actively looking to increase their earnings, compared with just 51% of people on JSA.
 This augurs well for the Government’s intention to move people up the scale in terms both of pay and hours worked, and out of needing universal credit at all.
 But how successful are job coaches at ensuring in-work progression actually happens?

-Also, there is no doubt that one major challenge to starting afresh with the benefits, system which caused previous Ministers to baulk—and understandably so, given the short- termism that plagues our political system—was the length of time that design and full rollout would require.
+Also, there is no doubt that one major challenge to starting afresh with the benefits, system which caused previous Ministers to baulk—and understandably so, given the short-termism that plagues our political system—was the length of time that design and full rollout would require.
 The Minister has often talked about the test and learn approach this Government have taken to welfare reform.
 I am encouraged, as a businessman who, like all of your Lordships, wants good government and sound management of the public finances, that an agile approach to this very large project was adopted, albeit eventually.
 My impression is that we have learned invaluable lessons for future large-scale projects by taking the time to get this right.
 However, this has also meant taking a damaging amount of political flak for the significant delays universal credit has encountered.
 Can the Minister explain to the House what contingencies and other factors are built into the latest timescales so that the public can have full confidence that they will be met?

 Finally, I want to offer my sincere congratulations to my noble friend Lord Freud for defying the maxim that all political lives end in failure.
-He is leaving office after securing the future for the reforms he has spent over a decade working—unpaid—to deliver.
+He is leaving office after securing the future for the reforms he has spent more than a decade working—unpaid—to deliver.
 However, I cannot quite believe it really is the end of this exemplary public servant’s political life.
 Certainly he will not be leaving the House of Lords and he is entitled to remain on the Front Bench as a privy counsellor.
 So, I am choosing to believe it is the end of a successful chapter, with much of the book yet to be written.
 We wish him a very happy, healthy and productive retirement.